jarviscanada/jarvis_data_eng_TristanTapson/frontend/README.md

 --network trading-net \
 -p 8080:8080 -t tristantapson8/trading-app
 ```
 After both running containers have been verified, navigate to the **trading-ui** directory within this repository, and execute `npm start` in the command line.
 Lastly, navigate to http://localhost:3000/dashboard/ in your browser to view and test the app using the interface.
-Upon finishing usage of the app, it is recommended that both the running containers be stopped, as to free up the assigned ports.
+Upon finishing usage of the app, it is recommended that both the running containers be stopped, as to free up the assigned ports:

 ```
 # verify two running docker containers